The Koala asked me if I had any plans for the weekend. I replied “pulled pork” which he thought it was code and I that was feeling frisky.

 Hoisin (prononouced hoy-seen in Cantonese) literally means “seafood” in Cantonese.
 Contrary to some sources online Hoisin it is not used with seafood, nor is it made with any seafood.
 My Dad, a Cantonese foodie, usually knows obscure Asian cuisine trivia so I asked my parents: Why is seafood sauce (Hoisin) called seafood sauce?
 They thought it was a funny question but they couldn’t come up with an answer, so the mystery remains!

-You will need a large container with lid to marinade the pork.
+You will need a large container with lid to marinate the pork.
 Feel free to replace this with a ziplock bag if you are tight for fridge space, or if you have loads of fridge space, you could use the ceramic bowl and lid from your slow cooker.
 Both these options would save on washing dishes.

 Hoisin Pulled Pork